-- (93) Reemploy.
-Rehire a former employee within two years after a voluntary layoff. - (94) Reinstatement.
+- (87) (86) Range.
+The span of salaries within a job classification as identified on the Compensation Plan. - (88) (87) Range Minimum.
+The starting salary of a compensation range. - (89) (88) Range Maximum.
+The highest-level salary of a compensation range. - (90) (89) Realignment.
+The reassignment of a job class from one salary range to another salary range. - (91) (90) Reclassification.
+The reassignment of a position from one class to another class. - (92) (91) Recording Device.
+Any device used to record, photograph, or film the voice, movements, and/or actions of anyone, papers or property in an electronic, magnetic, digital or other format. - (93) Reemploy.
+Rehire a former employee within two years after a voluntary layoff. - Reinstatement.
 Rehire a former certified employee, an employee who is laid off pursuant to 31.H., or an at will employee.
 Upon reinstatement, the employee shall be restored to the same employment status, either at-will, probationary or certified, the employee shall have length of service and leave accrual rates restored.
 The compensation upon reinstatement must fall within the compensation range of the job classification to which the employee is returning and be at an equitable rate commensurate of the qualifications of the returning employee in comparison with district employee's qualifications in the same job classification.
-The former employee must be reinstated within 180 calendar days after separation and was in good standing. - (95) Salary Survey.
-See Wage Survey. - (96) Separation.
-A general term referring to any action ending the employee/employer relationship. - (97) Serious Health Condition.
+The former employee must be reinstated within 180 calendar days after separation and was in good standing. - (95) (93) Salary Survey.
+See Wage Survey. - (96) (94) Separation.
+A general term referring to any action ending the employee/employer relationship.

+(97) (95) Serious Health Condition.
 An illness, injury, impairment, or physical or mental condition that involves: